sfmqrb/os-garuda-linux/README.md

 https://forum.garudalinux.org/t/garuda-downloader-a-zsync-enabled-delta-downloader-for-garuda-linux-iso-files/6224

 ## Applications in Iran and the World
 Garuda Linux is a truly fantastic, and easy-to-use rolling distribution that focuses not only on improved performance but also the look and feels.
-It's designed for users who prefer a colorful and awe-inspiring user interface and gamers as well given its sheer magnitude of gaming software and tools.
+It's designed for users who prefer a colorful and inspiring user interface and gamers as well given its sheer magnitude of gaming software and tools.

 In Iran, same as the rest of the world, Garuda Linux is a great distribution for users who want to use a desktop environment that is easy to use and has a clean and modern look.
 It manages interactive tasks more easily than other distributions, and it is easy to use.